awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                   implementation ('com.amazonaws:aws-android-sdk-auth-ui:2.6.+@aar') { transitive = true }
              }

       #.
-Create an activity that will present your sign-in screen, called :code:`AuthenticatorActivity` in the following fragments.
+Create an activity that will present your sign-in screen.

+         In Android Studio, choose :guilabel:`File > New > Activity > Basic Activity` and type an activity name, such as :userinput:`AuthenticatorActivity`.
 If you want to make this your starting activity, move the the intent filter block containing :code:`.LAUNCHER` to the :code:`AuthenticatorActivity` in your app's :file:`AndroidManifest.xml`.

          .. code-block:: xml